arnavs1ngh/notes/index.md

 layout: default
 title: Home
 nav_order: 0
-# description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
 math: mathjax3
 ---

-# Test to see if shit changes againagain
+# Home

+This website is intended as a one-stop shop for all your mathematical needs.
+Notes here will be available for all years as I go through and upload them.

+This hopes to be a better blackboard.
+Denser, more concise and more navigable.

 This is a website based off of the ["Just the Docs"](https://github.com/pmarsceill/just-the-docs) Jekyll theme by Patrick Marsceill.
-I created this in the summer of my first year, after using onenote for a year of taking notes.
-Hopefully I continue to use this, and it will be a useful repository of notes for myself and others, independent of internal student lead wiki.